 "Dennis Lovelace and his girlfriend set off on Jet Skis with a picnic lunch.
 They roared out from Dale’s Boat Landing about 12:40 p.m. . . .
 Lovelace spotted something metallic blue . . .
 He eased close to shore for a better look." - The article's wording indicates that the man who found Yarmolenko's body went immediately to the scene when he saw the car on the embankment.
 However, the lady who was with him testified during trial that they saw the car but passed it and went upriver before returning about ten to fifteen minutes after having started out from Dale's Boat Landing.

 This may seem a minor detail, but hearsay reports have reached the author of this website from three separate sources that Lovelace may have privately spoken about seeing Yarmolenko splashing around in the water during a previous pass by the area, information that could have been exculpatory to Carver had it been true and had Lovelace presented it at trial.
-Lovelace and Pierce knew that their DNA had never been tested against DNA collected from the scene.
+Lovelace and his jetskier companion knew that their DNA had never been tested against DNA collected from the scene.
 If the hearsay reports are true, they may have limited their testimony about having seen Yarmolenko alive to protect themselves.
 The author of this website would like to see them given immunity to offer any further possible testimony.
 Lovelace and Pierce have both denied the rumors when questioned by at least one reporter and one case worker in years since the 2011 trial.

 Lovelace stated during trial, ". . .
 We actually passed the car and when we did I did like this (demonstrating) for her to turn around and let’s go back and that’s when we went back and I started to approaching the car . . ."
 Lovelace told news media this same story near the time of Yarmolenko's death, that he had gone straight to the car as soon as he saw it.